lewhunt/react-tv-player/README.md

 <TVPlayer url="https://www.youtube.com/watch?v=SkVqJ1SGeL0" />;
 ```

+### Background

+In the dynamic landscape of the TV industry, I've dedicated years to working with various video players.
+During this journey, two persistent challenges surfaced time and again: UI navigation and streaming protocols.
+These hurdles often forced us to customize third-party players and wait for media content to be ready and correctly encoded, leading to added costs and frustrating delays. 😫

+#### Why React TV Player?

+Enter React TV Player, a game-changing library component that seamlessly integrates with your React applications.
+It brings forth a media player tailored for TV experiences, complete with intuitive arrow key navigation controls. 📺 🎮

+#### What Sets It Apart?

+But that's not all.
+React TV Player isn't just another player.
+It's a versatile solution that handles HLS and Dash streams effortlessly.
+What's more, it tackles the formidable challenge of playing YouTube videos, eliminating the need for custom video encoding when it's not necessary. 🙌

+#### How Does It Work?

+Underneath the sleek exterior, this component harnesses the power of open-source libraries like Norigin Media's <a href="https://github.com/NoriginMedia/Norigin-Spatial-Navigation">spatial navigation</a> hook.
+It builds upon the excellence of <a href="https://github.com/cookpete/react-player">React Player</a>, which utilizes <a href="https://github.com/video-dev/hls.js">hls.js</a> and <a href="https://github.com/Dash-Industry-Forum/dash.js">dash.js</a>.
+Powered by React TypeScript (although you don't need to use TypeScript to make the most of it), this library is packaged efficiently using <a href="https://vitejs.dev/">Vite</a>, making integration a breeze.

-### Demo Page
+### Demo

-The demo source code <a href='https://github.com/lewhunt/react-tv-player/blob/main/src/App.tsx'>App.tsx</a> illustrates how the component can be initialised with custom buttons, preview images and multiple media, enabling the user to cycle through videos with next/previous buttons and handle actions such as the Like button.
+The <a title="view demo" href="https://lewhunt.github.io/react-tv-player">demo</a> source code <a href='https://github.com/lewhunt/react-tv-player/blob/main/src/App.tsx'>App.tsx</a> illustrates how the component can be initialised with metadata, custom buttons, preview images and multiple media, enabling the user to cycle through videos with next/previous buttons and handle actions such as the Like button.

 ```jsx
 <TVPlayer